Lawyers and Paralegals

 Often times clients wonder who will be able to better suit their needs, lawyer or paralegal.
 All other things being equal, you should always retain the most experienced and knowledgeable licensed professional in a particular field (specialty).
 Lawyers hold an “all inclusive” license, meaning that they are allowed to act on any matter, in any Ontario court or Tribunal if they have the requisite knowledge and skills.

-Unlicensed individuals are not likely to be properly trained or experienced in dealing with Canadian legal system.
+Unlicensed individuals are not likely to be professionally trained or experienced in dealing with Canadian legal system.
 What is worse, is that they do not carry liability insurance.
 Their opinions have no or little weight in courts and tribunals.

 Credentials of all professionals can be checked at the corresponding licensing bodies.